rodrigo0345/rodrigo0345/README.md

 <h2>Skills:</h2>
 <ul type="square">
-  <li>Experience with Nodejs, Typescript, Java, CSS, Tailwind and a loot more...</li>
+  <li>Experience with Nodejs, Typescript, .NET, Tailwind more...</li>
   <li>I'm right now learning the ASP.NET 8.0 platform.
 To be more specific, I am learning how to build/maintain web api, be it minimal or not.</li>
 </ul>